upm-space/dO2s/meteor/doc/a04-rolling-your-authentication.md

         user.profile = options.profile;
     }

-    user.deleted = "No";
+    user.deleted = "no";
     const cleanUser = UserSchema.clean(user);
     return cleanUser;
 });
 ```

 With this we make sure that every new user has a `free-user` role when created and a `deleted` field for recycle bin purposes.
-This `deleted` field would either be the string `"No"` or the date it was deleted.
+This `deleted` field would either be the string `"no"` or the date it was deleted.
 The Schema does not work with `null` plus it's use is not recommended.
 The empty String also gives an error when creating the user, the schema says `deleted` is a required field, changing this to a non-empty String fixed the error.

 ## Setting up the LogIn/SignUp with `accounts-password`